-- Configure the selected routing protocol and redistribute the kernel routes on the ZebOS by using the vtysh shell.
+- Configure the selected routing protocol and redistribute the kernel routes on the ZebOS by using the VTYSH shell.

-You must perform similar configurations on the cluster IP address and on the external connecting device.
+Perform similar configurations on the cluster IP address and on the external connecting device.

 - Make sure that the licenses on the cluster support dynamic routing, otherwise ECMP does not work.